Grounded Space – Year 2 Report.pdf

 In this publication, we look back at two years of Grounded Space: our ambition, process, products, results and reflections — all of which was made possible by the generous support of the Conconi and McConnell Foundations.
 We want to share the learning widely and leverage this experiment to do more purposeful Social Research & Development across Canada and the world.

-Indeed, we’re in month five of Grounded Space 2.0, which harvests many of the lessons learned from our first experiment, and is charting new emotional terrain in the refugee and immigration space.
+Indeed, we’re now experimenting with Grounded Space 2.0, which harvests many of the lessons learned from our first experiment, and is charting new emotional terrain in the refugee and immigration space.

 So, how do our lessons compare to yours?
 Get in touch with your thoughts: [email protected]